petitnau/algoml/contracts/vaults/README.md

 * `wait_time` is the withdrawal wait time, i.e. the number of rounds that must pass between a withdrawal request and its finalization
 * `recovery` is the address from which the cancel action must originate
-* `vault` is the address of the escrow account where the deposited funds are stored
 * `request_time` is the round at which the withdrawal request has been submitted
 * `amount` is the amount of algos to be withdrawn
 * `receiver` is the address which can withdraw the algos
 * `gstate` is the contract state:
-  * `init_escrow`: the contract is waiting for escrow initialization
   * `waiting`: there is no pending withdrawal request
   * `requested`: there is a pending withdrawal request

-The variables `wait_time`, `recovery` and `vault` are initialized at contract creation, and they remain constant throughout the contract lifetime.
+The variables `wait_time`, `recovery` are initialized at contract creation, and they remain constant throughout the contract lifetime.
 Instead, the other variables are updated upon each withdrawal request.

 ## Creating the vault